Frederick E. Smith M.A.

 The research process will begin with a consultation, preferably via email or phone.
 From there, a research plan will be devised to best meet your goals.
 A time/cost estimate will be provided and generally an upper limit of hours will be set.
 As noted above, I generally require a retainer for the first five hours of research, but that is negotiable if you have a smaller more narrowly defined request.
 A full research report, including documentation of all sources consulted, will be provided following the completion of research.
 Interim reports/updates will be forthcoming during extensive research projects.
 If further research is in order, I will provide specific recommendations.

-You may use the form on my genealogyPro page to send inquiries, or address email to firstname.lastname@example.org.
-I can also be reached by phone at (518) 895-874 or via post at 24 Crow Hill Road, Delanson, NY 12053.
+Please email inquiries to firstname.lastname@example.org.
+Or can also be reached by phone at (845) 417-8097 or via post at 24 Crow Hill Road, Delanson, NY 12053.
 Where possible, I would ask that you try to set certain specific research goals and provide family group sheets laying out any known information about a family line.
 When emailing, please place your surname followed by the family surname to be researched in the subject line of the email.
 As an example: Smith/Johnson Family Research Inquiry.

 Payment can be made by cash, check, money order, or credit card.
 If you wish to make payment via paypal or major credit card, please indicate that in your email inquiry and I will invoice you electronically for the agreed upon amount.